When planning the introduction of Eduponics into your school you should consider these key factors.

 - Production Environment

-- Fully or partially dedicated space (in a classroom or other space depending on climate, availability) approximately 3 x 20 feet (60 sqft) or larger depending the scale of the program and number of students entrolled, plus cabinet or closet space for technical supplies plus intermittent table space for harvesting, trimming and packaging.
+- Fully or partially dedicated space (in a classroom or other space depending on climate, availability) as small as a closet or as large as a gymnasium depending the scale of the program and number of students entrolled, plus cabinet or closet space for technical supplies plus table space for harvesting, trimming and packaging.
 Safety concerns and student welfare should be the paramount concern.

 - Air Quality

 - Individual species have their own requirements; not everything plays well with everything else.
 Temperatures about 70ºF (20ºC) plus or minus a few degrees are typical; dropping temperatures at night as is common in schoolrooms may retard growth.

 - Relative humidity varies with crop choice and may not be optimal for classroom situations.

 - Bright and/or specially tinted lighting may be desirable for many crops, and these lighting conditions may not be optimal or even safe for students.
 Safety first!